New Exercise Recommendations for the Parkinson’s Community and Exercise Professionals

 Valerian root might also promote sleep, but some people can experience headache, stomach upset and mental fog.

-Peppermint oil might also help indigestion.
+Peppermint oil might also help with indigestion.

-Flaxseed or flaxseed oil, which might ease constipation./li>
+Flaxseed or flaxseed oil might ease constipation.

 Mucuna Pruriens (velvet bean)

 Seeds of mucuna pruriens, a legume found in tropical and subtropical areas, contain levodopa — the most powerful treatment for PD.
 Mucuna has been used in traditional medicine for millennia for a number of medical conditions.
-It's thought to have anti-inflammatory properties, and may benefit diabetes.
+It's thought to have anti-inflammatory properties and may benefit diabetes.

 It also might work as an antidepressant and has been documented in ancient texts to help what sounds like Parkinson's.
-A few studies compare this legume to traditional levodopa, however more research is needed to explore its safety and long-term side-effects.
+A few studies compare this legume to traditional levodopa, however, more research is needed to explore its safety and long-term side-effects.

 Cannabinoids